Lance Gooden: Ukraine aid

 In April 2024, Gooden voted against the $60 billion military aid package for Ukraine; The Washington Post reported that some of the funding would have supported defense jobs in his constituency.

 2025 Presidential address to Congress

 At the presidential address on March 4, 2025, Gooden grabbed a sign out of Representative Melanie Stansbury's hands that read "This is not normal", and threw it behind him in the House Chamber.

 Iran

 Gooden supports the Mojahedin-e-Khalq (MEK), an organization of Iranian dissidents living in exile in Albania.
 Gooden is a founding member of the Congressional ASHRAF Protection and Rights Advocacy Caucus, formed to support the MEK.
-Gooden said the Caucus would "support the humanitarian and democratic rights of Iranian dissidents living in Ashraf-3, Albania, and worldwide, fighting for regime change and freedom in Iran.”
+Gooden said the Caucus would "support the humanitarian and democratic rights of Iranian dissidents living in Ashraf-3, Albania, and worldwide, fighting for regime change and freedom in Iran."
 The MEK's compound at Camp Ashraf 3 was raided by the Albanian government after the organization was accused of cybercrimes.
-The organization has been accused of having "cult-like tendencies".
+The organization, which was formerly designated as a terror group by the U.S. government, has been accused of having "cult-like tendencies".

+Public Access to Law

+On June 23, 2025, Gooden, Deborah Ross, and Dina Titus introduced the Pro Codes Act.
+If enacted, the bill would allow private, for-profit corporations to claim copyright of laws based on the "model codes" they sell to government bodies.
+This would overturn cases like Veeck v.
+Southern Building Code Congress Int'l that have held that the public has the right to view, copy, dissect, and critique laws they are held to regardless of the authorship of the text.